-Instructions for Preparation of Form HUD-50077-SM-HP
+Instructions for Preparation of Form HUD-50075-SM

 Annual Plan for Small and High Performing PHAs

 A. PHA Information.
 All PHAs must complete this section.

 A.1 Include the full PHA Name, PHA Code, PHA Type, PHA Fiscal Year Beginning (MM/YYYY), PHA Inventory, Number of Public Housing Units and or Housing Choice Vouchers (HCVs), PHA Plan Submission Type, and the Availability of Information, specific location(s) of all information relevant to the public hearing and proposed PHA Plan.
 (24 CFR §903.23(4)(e))